Root Authorizations

 Credential Subject

-DID of the entity being root-authorised (same as issuer for self-authorisation, or a different trusted DID)
+DID of the entity being root-authorized (same as issuer for self-authorization, or a different trusted DID)

 did:cheqd:testnet:6af412d7-2f04-4e12-a424-e6719db487ad